cloudmesh-community/fa18-523-57/paper/paper.md

 nodes called neurons mimicking the neuron structure in the human brain.
 Each neuron receives an input, processes this input by performing a set of operations and then sends it to a next layer in the neural nets.
-Each layer has a weight and bias associated to it, on which a computation is done.
-This processing is based on some pre-defined function, a gradient descent algorithm, which transforms the input in each layer and this entire process is repeated a huge number of times till the error calculated is diminished [@fa18-523-57-Neural-Nets].
+Each layer has a weight and bias associated with it, on which a computation is done.
+This processing is based on some pre-defined function, a gradient descent algorithm, which transforms the input in each layer and this entire process is repeated a huge number of times until the error calculated is diminished [@fa18-523-57-Neural-Nets].

 ### Tensors